INIT-SGGW/HackArena2.0-MonoTanks-Go/README.md

 	// Implement the logic for handling lobby data changes }

+// OnGameStarting is called when the game is about to start.
+// This method is triggered after all players have joined the lobby and the game is ready to begin.
+// It is used internally to synchronize agents and the server.
+//
+// Default Behavior:
+// By default, this method prints a message indicating that the game is starting.
+//
+// Note: This method is called before the first game state is received. func (a *Agent) OnGameStarting() {
+	fmt.Println("[System] 🎲 Game starting")
+}

 // NextMove is called after each game tick, when new game state data is received from the server.
 // This method is responsible for determining the agent's next move based on the current game state.
 //